ctsit/fr_covidata/README.md

 REDCap Entity manages the site data.
 A study coordinator or REDCap admin can populate the site table by accessing the Define Sites page.
 It allows for CRUD operations on sites for this project.

-Each site allows the configuration of a long name, short name, appointment duration, address, open time, close time, closed days of the week, the number of appointment days to build out in advance.
+Each site allows the configuration of a long name, short name, appointment duration, address, open time, close time, closed days of the week, and the number of appointment days to build out in advance.
 The open and close times are bounds on the generation of appointments.

 ## Appointment Block Management Features

 An _appointment block_ is a fixed block of time at a single site.
 Appointment blocks must be created for a site before a research participant can schedule an appointment at that site.

-Appointment block creation is managed by this module.
-Those scripts can be run manually or automatically.
-These appointment blocks will be automatically generated nightly or when a study coordinator presses the `Generate future appointments for all sites` button of the Define sites page.
+This module manages appointment block creation.
+The script that makes the appointment blocks can be run manually or automatically.
+The appointment blocks are generated when a study coordinator presses the `Generate future appointments for all sites` button of the Define sites page or automatically by a cron job that runs each day.

-Appointment block creation uses the _appointment horizon_, _site id_, _open_, _close_, and _appointment duration_ attributes for each site to generate records in the appointments table.
-It will generate _appointment horizon_ days of appointment blocks for each site if those blocks do not already exist.
+Appointment block creation uses the _appointment horizon_, _site id_, _open_, _close_, _closed_days_, and _appointment duration_ attributes for each site to generate records in the appointments table.
+It will create _appointment horizon_ days of appointment blocks for each site if those blocks do not already exist.

 The module will define a cron job that runs daily to assure _appointment horizon_ days of appointment blocks exist at all times.
+Whether you let the cron job make the appointments or click the `Generate future appointments for all sites` button to make them, the underlying code will create appointment blocks starting on the _next day_.
+For example, if you configure a site to have three days of appointments, then click the button on Monday, the script will create appointments on Tuesday, Wednesday, and Thursday.
+If the same site were closed on Wednesday, the script would create appointments only on Tuesday and Thursday.

+Note: If you want to change the time at which the cron job runs, you will need to edit the timestamps in this module's most recent record in the table `redcap_crons_history`.

 ## Using test data